 - Text of revised Emergency Temporary Standards

 The Cal/OSHA Standards Board voted unanimously on November 18, 2020, to adopt emergency rules to strengthen COVID-19 protections for all California workers.
 The Dept. of Industrial Relations website includes information about the original standard.
-(The standard currently in effect was revised on June 17, 2021. )
+(This standard was revised on June 17, 2021. )